The Soil

 The message is simple.
 The implications are not.

 The Soil is a standalone novel — a story about what it means to be tended, about the specific human experience of discovering that you have never been alone, about the cost of a discovery that the people in power do not want made.
-It is built on real soil microbiology, real quantum biology, and the real science of bacterial communication.
-The science is real.
-The message is real.
+Built on real soil microbiology, real quantum biology, and the real science of bacterial communication.

 For readers of Richard Powers, Barbara Kingsolver, and Ted Chiang.